Superschnizel/Obsidian-Moviegrabber/README.md

 ```
 at the top of your note.

-A dataview querry for movies not yet seen could look something like this:
+A dataview query for movies not yet seen could look something like this:

 ````dataview
 ```dataview